vincemann/spring-rapid/README.md

 Spring Rapid consists of modules encapsulating solutions for common issues when developing Spring Rest Apis.
 The goal is too speed up the developement process and stop rewriting the same code over and over again.
 Instead there should be very well implemented modules for each task, that can be plugged in whenever needed.
-One common task, that is very repetitive, is implementing CRUD-Operations for all of your entities.
+One common task, that is very repetitive, is implementing Cruc-Operations for all of your entities.
 This library gives you a fully functional and autoconfigured (yet hightly configurable/ extendable) solution for implementing crud,
 that only consists of a few lines of code.
 The lines of code needed for a working Controller handling multiple different Dto Types can be seen in the example section below.